jet/dotnet-templates/propulsion-reactor/README.md

         # default name is "($EQUINOX_COSMOS_CONTAINER)-aux"
         propulsion init -ru 400 cosmos

-//#if (!changeFeedOnly)
-    NOTE when projecting from EventStore, the current implementation stores the checkpoints within the CosmosDB store in order to remove feedback effects.
+    NOTE when projecting from EventStore, the current implementation stores the checkpoints within a CosmosStore or DynamoStore in order to remove feedback effects.

     (Yes, someone should do a PR to store the checkpoints in EventStore itself; this is extracted from working code, which can assume there's always a CosmosDB around)

-//#endif
 3. To run an instance of the Projector from a CosmosDb ChangeFeed

 //#if kafka